maidsafe-archive/maidsafe_types/README.md

 - [ ] Anonymous public types to be included as part of the body of the public type
 - [ ] Change tests to reflect the above task
 - [ ] Remove name from types to enhance type invariance
-- [ ] Add public key of the signing key into the dependent id packets to enable in place validation.
 - [ ] Add a member of signature type to Id types.
 The signature in pure keys is sign_using_own_private_key(public keys + type tag).
 And in dependent keys, is sign_using_owner_private_key(public keys + owner public key + type tag)
 - [ ] add SafeCoin entry type which should have i) owners, ii) previous owners and iii) signatures created by previous owners to verify the transaction approved by them, and iv) Type tag
 - [ ] Implement and test Sendable, Encodable, Decodable, PartialEq and fmt::Debug traits for SafeCoin Type